jaichaudhry323/Asteroid-Game-using-SFML-C-/README.md

 # Asteroid-Game-using-SFML-C++

+Refer main.cpp <br>
-Refer main.cpp (The only file that has the code i have written, Rest All are just for SFML library added by default after setting up SFML for codeblocks)
+(The only file that has the code i have written, Rest All are just for SFML library added by default after setting up SFML for codeblocks)<br>
 Its has all the running code

 Run it and the game will run